Luming-L/Project/PeakRecall.md

 # input file
 The input files for peak recalling are ATAC-seq signal tracks that have been normalized by the number of reads in peaks.
-The format of signal tracks files provided by author are BigWig and we convert them to BedGraph.
+The format of signal tracks files provided by author are BigWig and we convert them to BedGraph as input.

 **Method of generating ATAC-seq signal tracks in the paper:**
  1. bin genome into 100-bp intervals